 3. Eat regular meals

 Eating frequently is also of significant importance.
-Consuming regular meals can increase metabolic rate.
-Conversely, eating less often and sporadically can slow metabolic rate and function.
+Consuming regular meals can increase your metabolic rate.
+Conversely, eating less often and sporadically can slow your metabolic rate and function.
 A higher metabolic rate burns more calories and energy, and as you would expect, a slower metabolic rate burns fewer calories and energy.

 Quality over quantity

 As a rule of thumb it is more important to eat a balanced variety of nutrient dense foods rather than counting generic calories.
 More importantly, eat organic non-gmo plant based foods such as root vegetables, leafy vegetables, fresh fruits and nuts and seeds.

 It is particularly beneficial to include the holy trinity of fruits and vegetables; Avocado, Spinach and Kale.
 These are known anti-cancer foods that help alkalise the body and are most definitely packed full of healthy micro-nutrients.